“What in the world am I gonna’ do with her?”

 On one hand…

 The beachfront property market out on Ambergris, for example, went haywire pre-2008.
 Prices catapulted.
+Then collapsed.

 But it was never Ambergris that got my attention.

 I was drawn, from that first trip, inland, to the jungle and the Mayan ruins, the rivers and the waterfalls, the caves and the rain forest.
-This part of Belize is largely, blissfully unchanged since I first laid eyes on it… since, even, the Flemmings first laid eyes on it.
+This part of Belize is largely, blissfully unchanged since I first laid eyes on it… since, even, the Flemings first laid eyes on it.